MarynaKach/JavaRush-SecondProject-Iland/README.md

 1. The simulation starts in class GameApplication, it contains main method in which the simulation is started.
 2. The properties are loaded at the start.
 3. The User see welcome message with the default size of the Island, length 100 cells, width 20 cells.
-He is suggested to change the size of the Island.
+The User is suggested to change the size of the Island.
 It is allowed to enter "yes" or "not" only.
 If "not" goes to para 3.
 If yes, the User is suggested to enter the new width and the new length.
 The User is allowed to enter numbers only starting from 3.
-4. The Island created with default size or with User desired size.
+4. The Island created with default size or with User inserted size.
 5. The Animals and Grass are settled on the Island.
-Entities created with reflection in the random amount from zero to maximum amount of such type of Entity per one cell.
+Entities created by means of reflection in the random amount from zero to maximum amount of such type of Entity per one cell.
-6. The statistic is printed.
+6. The statistic on the beginning of the simulation is printed.
+7. For each cell the thread is created and paragraphs 8 - 14 are executed in its own thread.
-7. For each Animal on each position (cell) random chooses action.
+8. For each Animal on each position (cell) random chooses action.
-8. If action move: random chooses the direction for animal, check travel speed of animal.
+9. If action move: random chooses the direction for animal, check travel speed of animal.
 If it is zero, the actionDoneFlag of animal becomes true, animal stays on its position.
 If it is above zero: check the amount of the same animal on chosen position.
 If it is higher or equal to maximum allowed amount of such animal, the actionDoneFlag of animal becomes true, animal stays on its position.
 If it is lower than such amount: animal is removed from its current position and added to new position the actionDoneFlag of animal becomes true.
 The field saturationRation, which shows if animal ate today decreased in 1.
-9. If action eat: random chooses the target entity to eat from HashMap eatingRation, it includes list of target food with possibility to eat ratio.
+10. If action eat: random chooses the target entity to eat from HashMap eatingRation, it includes list of target food with possibility to eat ratio.
 Random chooses if hunting animal will eat the target food according to possibility to eat ratio.
 If not: actionDoneFlag of animal becomes true, animal stays hungry, its saturation ratio decreased in 1.
 If yes: check if such Entity (animal or grass) are on current position of hunting Animal.
 Count the weight of the total number